 Myth: SEO is too complex for a business owner to do

-As an experienced SEO agency, we’ve seen firsthand how overwhelming the average business owner finds SEO.
+As an experienced Nashville SEO agency, we’ve seen firsthand how overwhelming the average business owner finds SEO.
 Between understanding the importance of SEO keywords and concepts like backlinking and domain authority, there’s a lot to learn.

 It doesn’t help that many SEO professionals go out of their way to overcomplicate the subject, hoping to make it seem so complex that you won’t be able to wrap your head around it unless you pay them for help.

-Our Nashville SEO company is built around the idea that most business owners can handle the fundamentals of SEO on their own, once they learn the ropes.
+Our Nashville SEO agency is built around the idea that most business owners can handle the fundamentals of SEO on their own, once they learn the ropes.
 Now, we wouldn’t say all SEO activities are a cakewalk, but most of the important things can be done by anyone that takes the time to learn.

 One of the most important aspects of SEO for small business is consistently producing new and helpful content for your audience.
 This does two things: